nayem-ahmedz/programming-hero-web-dev/README.md

-Started learning from Programming Hero Course from 23 April 2025

-# Track / Records
-Day 1, April 23 = From Starting to Module 1
+# Complete Web Development

+Starting my new journey with Programming Hero
+* Batch 12
+* from 1 July 2025